1791 slave rebellion: Rebellion

-Jean-François Papillon was born in Africa but was enslaved and taken in captivity to the North Province of Saint-Domingue, where he worked in the plantation of Papillon in the last decades of the 18th Century.
-He escaped from that plantation and became a maroon, when the revolution started on the 22nd of August 1791 had a second experience of freedom and led the initial uprising of enslaved workers and later allied with Spain against the French.
+Jean-François Papillon was born in Africa but was enslaved and taken in captivity to the North Province of Saint-Domingue, where he worked in the plantation of Papillon in the last decades of the 18th century.
+He escaped from that plantation and became a maroon, when the revolution started on the 22nd of August 1791 he had a second experience of freedom and led the initial uprising of enslaved workers and later allied with Spain against the French.

-One week after the ceremony, the rebels had destroyed 1800 plantations and killed their former slaveholders.
+One week after the ceremony, the rebels had destroyed 1,800 plantations and killed their former slaveholders.

 Thomas Madiou's Histoire d’Haïti (English: History of Haiti) emphasises that within the first months of fighting, Georges and Jean-François became the most important insurgent leaders.
 Biassou commanded approximately 40,000 slaves to burn plantations and murder the "great whites".
 Georges and Jean proposed peace negotiations with France, offering to cease the revolt in exchange for emancipation.
 France was preoccupied, being at war with several monarchies and kingdoms, and hence dismissed this proposal.
 Concurrently, Georges and Jean developed informal contacts with Spain, which controlled Santo Domingo.